stefanspringer1/SwiftXML/README.md

 We would first like to give some important hints before we explain the corresponding functionalities in detail.

-Note that when inserting content into an element or document that already exists somewhere else, the inserted content is _moved_ from its orginal place, and not copied.
+Note that when inserting content into an element or document and that content already exists somewhere else, the inserted content is _moved_ from its orginal place, and not copied.
 If you would like to insert a copy, insert the result of the `clone()` method of the content.

 Be “courageous” when formulating your code, more might function than you might have thought.
 Anticipating the explanations in the following sections, e.g. the following code examples _do_ work: